Welcome to MusicDayz

 After living together for nine years, Benni and Anni-Frid of Abba get married in a quiet ceremony at their local church.
 The witnesses are their house-keeper and a church warden.

-On their first North American tour, Abba play at Seattle Arena, Seattle, Washington, USA.
+On their first North American tour, Abba play at The Active Center, Tempe, Arizona, USA.

-On their first North American tour, Abba play at Concord Pavilion, Concord, California, USA.
+On their first North American tour, Abba play at The Auditorium Theatre, Chicago, Illinois, USA.

 Abba play the third of six nights at Wembley Arena, London, UK.